 Under the rule of "reasonable use" (or some variation of it) for "surface" waters adopted by courts in most states, landowners may not, at common law, block the flow of diffused surface waters, substantially increase that flow, or channel that flow to a point other than the point of natural discharge.
 Courts have usually applied the rule of reasonable use to governmental units as well as private landowners.
-However, a Minnesota court held that a community could not claim "reasonable use" as a defense to a "taking claim".
-52
+But there are some differences.
+For example, a Minnesota court held that a community could not claim "reasonable use" as a defense to a "taking claim".